 Graduates with a Master’s degree in history will be employable in a wide variety of occupations.
 It provides you with a good basis for advanced positions in secondary and higher education, civil service at local, regional and national levels, personnel management, journalism, international organisations, tourism, as well as in enhancing cultural heritage in its various manifestations including archives, museums and libraries.

 A Master’s degree in history is a prerequisite for a successful career in historical research.
-Since 2008 more than forty percent of the graduates with a Master’s degree in history from Uppsala University have been accepted into a PhD programme in Sweden or abroad at the universities of Alberta, Birkbeck, Budapest, Cambridge, Cardiff, Edinburgh, Exeter, Göteborg, Linköping, Lund, Mid Sweden University, Oxford, Queen Mary, Seoul, Sheffield, Stockholm, Turku, Umeå, Uppsala and Virginia.
+Since 2008 more than forty percent of the graduates with a Master’s degree in history from Uppsala University have been accepted into a PhD programme in Sweden or abroad at the universities of Alberta, Birkbeck, Budapest, Cambridge, Cardiff, Edinburgh, Exeter, Göteborg, Linköping, Linnaeus University, Lund, Mid Sweden University, Oxford, Queen Mary, Seoul, Sheffield, Stockholm, Turku, Umeå, Uppsala and Virginia.

 Students are selected based on a total appraisal of quantity and quality of previous university studies.